Priyanka01/DataViz/README.md

   - JSON is an input to d3js
   - d3js makes the graphs based on data.

+  Future enhancements:
+  - Integrate graph within a zoomable and clickable graph to display yearly comparision of particular brands earnings.
+  - Expand to all departments.
+  - Modify SQL queries to fetch only brands with sales in it.

   *Scope is restricted to furniture department.